latacora/lamed-sample-app/README.md

 5. in your handler code, define a -main function that passes your handler func to lamed/delegate!
 6. compile your exe w/ clj -A:native-image
 7. zip bootstrap and exe into a .zip
-8. change lambda terraform code `runtime` property to "provided" and point filename (or s3 bucket/etc.) to .zip from 6
+8. change lambda terraform code `runtime` property to "provided" and point filename (or s3 bucket/etc.) to .zip from previous step
 9. deploy to aws

 ## Usage